apache/trafficcontrol/docs/source/api/deliveryservices.rst

 			Use the :term:`Delivery Service` if ``pattern`` matches the ``xml_id`` of one of this :term:`Delivery Service`'s "Steering" target :term:`Delivery Service`\ s

 :maxDnsAnswers:    The maximum number of IPs to put in responses to A/AAAA DNS record requests (0 means all available)\ [4]_
+:maxOriginConnections:      The maximum number of connections allowed to the origin (0 means no maximum).

+	.. versionadded:: 1.4

 :midHeaderRewrite: Rewrite operations to be performed on TCP headers at the Edge-tier cache level - used by the Header Rewrite Apache Trafficserver plugin
 :missLat:          The latitude to use when the client cannot be found in the CZF or a geographic IP lookup
 :missLong:         The longitude to use when the client cannot be found in the CZF or a geographic IP lookup